DevExpress-Examples/presentation-api-get-started/README.md

     presentation.Slides.Add(slide1);
     ```

-* Layouts adds placeholder shapes to slides.
-You can access placeholder shapes in `Slide.Shapes` collection to add desired content.
+* Layouts add placeholder shapes to slides.
+Use the `Slide.Shapes` collection to access placeholder shapes and populate them with content.

     ```cs
     Slide slide1 = new Slide(slideMaster.Layouts.Get(SlideLayoutType.Title));